 The University is responsible for maintaining adequate fiscal controls and ensuring that fiscal policies are applied consistently.
 Therefore, management of externally funded projects is truly a collaboration between the PI and the University.

 The PI is responsible for the conduct of project activities in accordance with the sponsor-approved scope of work and in compliance with all University, state, federal, and sponsor policies.
 This includes hiring, assigning duties to, evaluating, and terminating project staff, scheduling the project activities, completing all sponsor-required technical reports according to the schedule provided by the sponsor, and communicating with the sponsor concerning the conduct of the work and any necessary modifications.
 The PI is responsible for interacting with any subawardees on the project, and ensuring the performance of any subawardees included in the project.
 ORSP staff can assist the PI if there are difficulties concerning subawardee performance.

 Any significant changes to the scope of work and project timetable must be approved by the University and the sponsor.
 The PI is also responsible for ensuring continued compliance with all University, federal, and sponsor regulations concerning the use of human subjects, laboratory animals, recombinant DNA/RNA, infectious agents, cancer-causing agents, radioactive materials, and hazardous waste for the life of the project.
 In many cases, this requires the PI to obtain annual approval from the University committees overseeing these activities.

 Changes to the PI’s level of effort or that of other key personnel must be approved by the sponsor.
 The PI is also responsible for complying with University and sponsor requirements concerning the disclosure and protection of project intellectual property.

 The University delegates considerable authority and responsibility for fiscal compliance to principal investigators (PIs) and departments.
-This requires the development of significant expertise at the department level and relies heavily on PIs and departmental fiscal staff to comply with University policies and various sponsor rules and regulations, and terms and conditions of the award.
+This requires the development of significant expertise at the department level and relies heavily on PIs and departmental fiscal staff to comply with University policies and various sponsor rules and regulations, and terms and conditions of an award.
 This includes ensuring that costs are correctly charged to the restricted account according to the sponsor-approved project budget and the terms and conditions of the award.